jacqxu00/SystemsProject1/README.md

 * can exit and cd into different directories

 ### Attempted
+* piping (works on macs???)
-*
+* redirection (both ways) [segfaults?]

 ### Bugs
-* occasionally there are random segfaults and we couldn't figure it out
+* occasionally there are random segfaults/incorrect mallocs and we couldn't figure it out

 ### Files & Function Headers:
 shell.c receives commands from user and runs them